dotnet/docs/docs/framework/wcf/feature-details/securitybindingelement-authentication-modes.md

   - "dotnet"
 ---
 # SecurityBindingElement Authentication Modes
-[!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] provides several modes by which clients and services authenticate to one another.
+Windows Communication Foundation (WCF) provides several modes by which clients and services authenticate to one another.
 You can create security binding elements for these authentication modes by using static methods on the <xref:System.ServiceModel.Channels.SecurityBindingElement> class or through configuration.
 This topic briefly describes the 18 authentication modes.

  For an example of using the element for one of the authentication modes, see [How to: Create a SecurityBindingElement for a Specified Authentication Mode](../../../../docs/framework/wcf/feature-details/how-to-create-a-securitybindingelement-for-a-specified-authentication-mode.md).